taskmasterpeace/vissy/README.md

 📝 **Effortless Organization**: Organize your transcripts by date, context, and relevance.
 Vissy's intuitive interface ensures that your data is always at your fingertips, ready for exploration.

-🔄 **Real-time Updates**: As part of the MASSY Ecosystem, Vissy is designed to work seamlessly with other AI-assisted tools, ensuring that your transcript analysis is always up-to-date and integrated with the latest AI technologies.
+🔄 **Real-time Updates**: As part of the TaskAi Ecosystem, Vissy is designed to work seamlessly with transcripts from other AI-assisted tools, ensuring that your transcript analysis is always up-to-date and integrated with the latest AI technologies.

 📋 **Requirements**:
 - Python 3.7+